 Before comparing home loans you should always work out a budget, consider your deposit and decide if you want a fixed-rate or variable-rate mortgage.
 Once you have these three things clear you can then compare home loans using one of the various comparison sites and tools available online.

 When comparing home loans, you should look not only at the interest rates offered but, also at the fees and loan features offered.
 While a redraw facility may be important to you it may not be so important to the next person.
 While you may intend to repay your loan early, some will not mind if their loan terms include early repayment penalties.

 Comparing credit cards

-Comparing credit cards is one of the most challenging financial products to compare due to the varying features and purposes which make it almost impossible to compare products unless you select the credit card designed for the same purpose.
+Comparing credit cards is one of the most challenging financial products to compare due to the varying features and purposes which make it almost impossible to compare products unless you select a credit card designed for the same purpose.

-When comparing cards it’s important to, in addition to the interest free periods, check the revert and standard purchase rate as well as any annual fees and compare credit cards based on all these features.
+When comparing cards it’s important to, in addition to the interest-free periods, check the revert and standard purchase rate as well as any annual fees and compare credit cards based on all these features.

 Compare personal loans

 When it comes to comparing personal loans you need to consider the interest rate but also be mindful of any initiation and service fees.
-If you intend on making additional payment or simply settling your loan in full prior to the end of the loan term, you will need to find a lender that does not charge for early repayment.
+If you intend on making an additional payment or simply settling your loan in full prior to the end of the loan term, you will need to find a lender that does not charge for early repayment.